ruksi/izakaya/README.md

-# Ryokan 🏮🈺
+# Ryokan 🏮

-Ryokan is a research / template project for running Rust services on various PaaS providers.
+Ryokan is a research and example project for running Rust services on various PaaS providers.

-In essence, this is a mono-repo style Rust project with multiple components that are configured to auto-deploy on various PaaS providers. ☁️☁️☁️
+In essence, this is a mono-repo style Rust project with multiple components that are configured to auto-deploy on different PaaS providers. ☁️☁️☁️

 - Render:
     - a static site: https://futon-render.ryokan.dev/